deepanjan7/school-managment-flask/README.md

-# # School Management System – Flask & SQLite
+ # School Management System – Flask & SQLite

 A simple School Management System built using Python, Flask, and SQLite to manage student records through a web-based interface.
-Developed as part of a school Computer Science curriculum.
+Developed as part of a school Computer Science project.

 ---